tabreturn/tabreturn.github.io/_posts/2020-07-14-blender_creative_coding--1.2-_scripting_tools.md

 Before moving onto the next lesson, there are a few useful Text editor features you should know about.

+> NOTE: If the Text Editor font is too small, you can change the size by holding the `ctrl` key and scrolling the mouse wheel.

 ### Live Edit

 The *live edit* feature runs Python while you're editing code; so there's no need for you to manually run the script (using Alt-P or the ▶ button).
 I generally avoid using this, but is prove very handy in certain situations.